Aliens (film): Music

 James Horner met Cameron early in their careers, when they worked for director Roger Corman.
 Aliens was Horner and Cameron's first collaboration; Horner called it a "nightmare".
 He arrived in London to compose, expecting a six-week schedule.
 There was nothing for him to score, as Cameron was still filming and editing, and Horner had only three weeks to compose.
 The producers were unwilling to give him any more time, and he was booked to begin scoring The Name of the Rose (1986) shortly afterwards.

 Horner recorded the score at Abbey Road Studios with the London Symphony Orchestra.
 His schedule was so tight that the music for the climactic battle between Ripley and the queen was written overnight.
 Cameron first heard the score while it was being recorded by the orchestra and did not like it, but it was too late to make changes.
 Brad Fiedel's synth-inspired tracks for The Terminator had allowed changes to be made quickly based on feedback, but Cameron had no experience managing orchestral music.
 Cameron cut the score up, using pieces where he believed they fit best, and inserted pieces of Jerry Goldsmith's Alien score and hired unknown composers to fill gaps.
 The director said in a later interview he thought the music was good, but did not fit the scenes he had filmed.
-Horner's "alien sting" sound was initially only used once, during the scene with the cocooned woman, as Cameron disliked it, but he eventually used it throughout the film.
+Horner's "alien sting" sound was initially used only once, during the scene with the cocooned woman, as Cameron disliked it, but he eventually used it throughout the film.
 Unused portions of Horner's Aliens score were repurposed for Die Hard (1988).